khanmdalam/Checkout-Page_Assignment/README.md

 # 👨‍💻 Author

+ Noor Alam
+Computer Science and Engineering (CSE) Student
-Developed using React JS + Tailwind CSS.
+This project was developed using React.js and Tailwind CSS.

-Professional responsive billing checkout page project.